 In the case of MX records, the A record points to the mail server(s), and when another mail server wishes to communicate with your mail server, it looks for an MX record.
 The MX record must point to the A record, which then points to the IP address of the mail server.

-When there’s no MX record for the, the mail for that domain will generally be attempted to be delivered to the A record that matches.
-For example, if you were trying an email to digicert.com and there were no MX records for dicicert.com, the mail would then be attempted to delivered to digicert.com’s root record.
+When there’s no MX record for the domain, the mail for that domain will generally be attempted to be delivered to the A record that matches.
+For example, if you were trying to send an email to digicert.com but there were no MX records, the mail would then attempt to deliver to digicert.com’s root record.

 MX record failover